blzaugg/ghost-git-activity/README.md

 ## What It Does

-- Scans commits from a local Git repo and branch.
+- Scans commits from a local source repo and branch.
-- Filters by a list of authors.
+- Filters commits by a list of authors.
-- Creates matching dummy commits in a second repo:
+- Creates matching shadow commits in a local target repo:
   - Preserves original **timestamp**
-  - Matches **line additions/deletions** in a single file (`dummy.txt`)
+  - Matches **line additions/deletions** into a single file (`shadow-activity.log`)
   - All commits attributed to a single **public author**
   - Commit message format:
     ```